phetsims/paper-land/docs/use/example-program.md

-# Example Paper Programs - Altitude Demo
+# Example JavaScript Paper Programs - Altitude Demo

-Below you will find a set of example paper programs that create the abstract idea of controlling and mapping displays to an object hovering above the ground, without implementing any physics.
+Below you will find a set of example paper programs written in full JavaScript using the [paperLand API](./paperland-api.md) that create the abstract idea of controlling and mapping displays to an object hovering above the ground, without implementing any physics.

+!!! danger
+    If you are not extremely comfortable with JavaScript, you should move over to the [*Creator* tutorial](../setup/creator.md) for easy paper program creation!

 We'll create a `Property` for its "altitude" above the ground and then create a few other programs to get the altitude value and control or display it across multiple modalities.

 !!! note

-        These examples use the Paper Event functions (`onProgramAdded`, `onProgramChangedPosition`, `onProgramRemoved`) to run code on the Interactive Board (board.html).
+    These examples use the Paper Event functions (`onProgramAdded`, `onProgramChangedPosition`, `onProgramRemoved`) to run code on the *Interactive Display* (board.html).
 They include basic code for the Projector (projector.html) to provide names if viewing that window.
 For more advanced usage of Projector, please see the [legacy Paper API](https://github.com/janpaul123/paperprograms/blob/master/docs/api.md).

 ## Model Program